adfresca/sdk-unity/README.md

 ## Troubleshooting

-For specific Unity Android environment, when a user touches our in-app messaging view, a touch event is also forwarded to game UI behind of the messaging view.
-In this case, you should use IsVisible to check if our view is visible, and ignore the touch events to game UI while the view is visible.
+On Unity Android environment, when a user touches our in-app messaging view, a touch event is also forwarded to game UI behind the messaging view.
+You should use IsVisible to check if our view is visible, then your game UI should ignore the touch events if it is visible.

-In other cases, if you can't see our in-app messaging view or any problem, you can debug by the following methods.
+If you can't see our in-app messaging view, you can debug by the following methods.

 **Android**

-Android Plugin is automatically printing exception logs to device console.
+Android Plugin prints exception logs to device console.
 You can search tag 'AdFresca' to see exceptions.

 **iOS**